K-PaaS/application-platform-guide-eng/user_guide/development_application/go.md

 #0   running   2015-12-14 01:41:20 PM   0.0%   2.1M of 256M   0 of 1G
 ~~~

-Since the data management of Go Sample Application is done by either MySQL or MongoDB.
+Since the data management of the Go Sample Application is done by either MySQL or MongoDB.
 Set database name(mysql or mongodb) at the environment setting information(dbtype) when deploying.

 #### 2.5.
 Test

-Test can be done directly at the command window using curl command.
+The test can be done directly at the command window using the curl command.

 ~~~
 ### Check all Organizations information